Chumbawamba: Post-breakup band member activities

 After leaving Chumbawamba, vocalist Dunstan Bruce founded Dandy Films, an independent film and video company whose projects have included a "video blog" of the Levellers' UK tour during 2010 and Sham 69's tour of China.

-In 2012 former Chumbawamba members Dunstan Bruce and Harry Hamer formed a new band, Interrobang?!, with guitarist Stephen Griffin of London-based Regular Fries.
+In 2012 former Chumbawamba members Dunstan Bruce and Harry Hamer formed a new band, Interrobang‽, with guitarist Stephen Griffin of London-based Regular Fries.

 In August 2017, Dunstan Bruce, Boff Whalley and Jude Abbott were interviewed on BBC's The One Show from the Leeds City Varieties and near their former home celebrating 20 years since the release of "Tubthumping".

-Chumbawamba is a member of the Canadian charity Artists Against Racism and participated in a 2018 Radio PSA for them.
+Chumbawamba were a member of the Canadian charity Artists Against Racism and participated in a 2018 Radio PSA for them.

 Former member Alice Nutter has had a number of plays performed at the Leeds Playhouse, where she took a writing course in 2006.
 A neon sculpture on the side of the theatre features the lyric "I get knocked down but I get up again" from the band's single "Tubthumping".

 In 2025, Rebellion Festival announced that band members Dunstan Bruce, Mavis Dillon, Lou Watts, Harry Hamer, Boff Whalley, Alice Nutter and Danbert Nobacon would appear on an "in conversation" panel at their 2025 event, which would also feature the first performances since 1984 of pre-Chumbawamba band Passion Killers (Dillon, Whalley and Hamer).